rrrliu/api-lesson/README.md

 npm install
 cd ..
 ```
-5. Follow along with the instructions in the demo!
+5. Follow along with the instructions in the article!

 ## Solutions:
 If you're stuck or lost, you can view the completed files on either the `solution-mongoDB` or `solution-mongoose` branch (they both do the same thing, just with a different framework).